rmcanany/SolidEdgeHousekeeper/README.md

 First, if you click a cell, followed by a right-click, it brings up the wrong shortcut.
 The cell has to be unselected to work properly.
 You can click any other control on the form to clear the selection.
 Then go back to the cell and right-click first.

-Second, to remove a row's contents, select the `Row Header` (the gray box left of the text) and hit `Delete`.
-To clear the entire list, select the top-most `Row Header` and do the same.
+Second, to remove a row's contents, use the shortcut's `Delete` command.
+If you instead select the `Row Header` (the gray box left of the text) and hit the `Delete` button, the table is updated, but not the underlying list.
+There must be a way to fix that, but it is not currently in the program.

 </details>